CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-interaction-portal-to-innovation/_index.md

 ---
 title: "Add Interaction Portal to Innovation"
 linkTitle: "Add Interaction Portal to Innovation"
-description: "Information about the installation of the Cortex Interaction Portal for Innovation."
+description: "Information about installing the Cortex Interaction Portal for Innovation."
 weight: 50
 ---